 I often hear people referring to window washing systems as davit systems.
 While this certainly is true it is not the only way to complete window washing (see The Roof Anchor and Roof Anchors Explained for more).
-So what exactly are davits, davit arms, davit bases, and davit systems then?
+So what exactly are davits, davit arms, davit bases, and portable davit system then?

 Davit Arm Assemblies